 Our ambition is to inform consumers about the environmental and social impact of L'Oréal products to enable them to compare products offering the same services, and thereby to make conscious consumption choices.
-This involves both defining product categories and ensuring that consumers are in a position to compare and switch from one product to another with the same 'beauty function' (e.g. shampoo, conditioner) in light of their environmental impact.
-In line with this consumer-centric objective, we pre-defined product categories based on the largest possible aggregate of products without leading to irrelevant comparison.
+This involves both defining product categories and ensuring that consumers are in a position to compare and switch from one product to another with the same "beauty function" (e.g. shampoo, conditioner) taking into account, if they wish, their environmental impact.
+In line with this consumer-centric objective, we pre-defined product categories based on the largest possible aggregate of products without leading to irrelevant comparisons.
 We drew on our Consumer & Market expertise to guarantee consumer relevance for the grouping process.
-Several usage and attitudes studies converged with decades of product evaluation tests which were instrumental in identifying which products could be considered as offering distinct options for a common beauty function or benefit.
-In line with these principles, our beauty product portfolio has been divided into 30 product categories, in order for our consumers to compare products and consider sustainability when making their decision.
+Several usage and attitude studies converged with decades of product evaluation tests which were instrumental in identifying which products could be considered as offering distinct options for a common beauty function or benefit.
+In line with these principles, our beauty product portfolio has been divided into 36 product categories, in order for our consumers to compare products and consider sustainability when making their decision.